frephs/IS24-AM21/documentation_wip/uml.md

     %% index of the player list
     -currentPlayer: int

-    %% contstructor: creates all the game assets. initially "state" is set to GAME_INIT Game(int players)
+    %% constructor: creates all the game assets. initially "state" is set to GAME_INIT Game(int players)

     %% initializes the game by extracting the cards from the decks and setting the state to PLAYING